Some results on contraction rates for Bayesian inverse problems: Introduction

 Another major question in the statistical version is that of consistency of the posterior measure.
 Depending on the formulation of the problem, one expects the posterior measure to approach Dirac delta supported on the true value of the unknown either as the number of observations goes to infinity (large data limit), or as the observations become more accurate (small noise limit).
 The first result in large data limit is due to Doob \cite{locker-doob}, and this limit has been investigated in many different contexts since then.
 There has been a recent interest in the small noise limit \cite{ray, Zanten, Zhang, Knapik}.
-Under certain conditions, these large data and small noise limits are equivalent \cite{brown}.
+In the case when $G$ is identity operator, then the asymptotics of large data and small noise limits are known to be equivalent \cite{brown, cavalier2008}.
+Consistency can be proved for all linear, injective $G$ when the prior is Gaussian using elementary methods, however we have not been able to locate a proof in literature.
 Methods from the former (large data limit) are exploited in the work of Ray \cite{ray} to deal with small noise limits and will be used explicitly by us in this work as well.

 We shall focus on the small noise limit.
 In particular, we will assume that the data is obtained from a ``true'' unknown element $u_0 \in \calH_1$ in equation~\eqref{eqn:begin}.
 We will be concerned with the rate of contraction of the Bayesian posterior distribution to the true solution $u_0$ in an appropriate way to be described later.
 Essentially we look for the posterior measure $\mu^y_n$ of the complements of small balls around $u_0$, that is, $\mu^y_n\{u: \|u - u_0\|\ > \xi_n\}$.
 Note that this is a random variable in $y$.
 We then study the convergence of this random variable to $0$ as $n \rightarrow \infty$.
-In case we can prove such a convergence, $\xi_n$ is called the contraction rate.
-Compared to the previous studies \cite{ray, Zanten, Zhang, Knapik, agapiou}, we extend the class of priors and the class of distributions of data noise $\eta$ for which we can obtain the contraction rates.
-The details of the technical assumptions needed for our results are contained in section~\ref{sec:main-lem} but a summary is contained towards the end of section~\ref{subsec-discuss}.
+In case we are able to prove such a convergence, $\xi_n$ is called a {\bf contraction rate}.

+The novelty of this work, compared to the previous studies \cite{ray, Zanten, Zhang, Knapik, agapiou}, is to extend the class of models, mainly priors, but also the class of distributions of noise $\eta$ for which we can obtain contraction rates.
+The details of the technical assumptions needed for our results are given in Section~\ref{sec:main-lem}.
+We also give necessary and sufficient conditions for well-posedness of linear Bayesian models in Banach spaces (That is, model \ref{eqn:begin} with $\mathcal{H}_i$ being Banach spaces).